wandb/docs/docs/guides/integrations/prompts/quickstart.md

 Call `wandb.init` to start a W&B run.
 Here you can pass a W&B project name as well as an entity name (if logging to a W&B Team), as well as a config and more.
 See [`wandb.init`](../../../ref/python/init.md) for the full list of arguments.

-When you start a W&B run, you'll be prompted to log in with your Weights & Biases API key.
+When you start a run, W&B prompts you to log in with your API key.
 You can find your API key on the **[Authorize page](https:wwww.wandb.ai/authorize)**.

 ```python